LayerManager/layman/doc/rest.md

   - exactly one of `file`, `file_path`, or `external_table_uri` must be set
   - relative path to a directory that already exists on the server
   - the path must be relative to the root of the GeoServer data directory
-  - the referenced directory must be physically located inside the GeoServer data directory
+  - the referenced path must be physically located inside the GeoServer data directory
-  - the directory must contain at least one GeoTIFF file (with extension `.tif` or `.tiff`)
+  - if directory is used, it must contain at least one GeoTIFF file (with extension `.tif` or `.tiff`)
+  - if directory contains more than one raster file, `time_regex` parameter is required
+  - if file is used, it must be a GeoTIFF file (with extension `.tif` or `.tiff`)

   - for raster layers:
     - supported only for GeoTIFF files (`.tif` or `.tiff` extension)
     - raster files are not normalized when using `file_path` parameter
       - this may result in different styling behavior compared to layers published via `file` parameter
+    - may point directly to a single raster file (published as a single coverage)
     - may point to a directory containing a single raster file (published as a single coverage)
     - may point to a directory containing multiple raster files:
       - if `time_regex` parameter is provided, files are treated as a time series and published as an ImageMosaic